MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wufb.md

 #### Recommended experience settings

-Features like the smart busy check (which ensure updates don't happen when a user is signed in) and active hours help provide the best experience for end users while keeping devices more secure and up to date.
+Features like active hours help provide the best experience for end users while keeping devices more secure and up to date.
 Follow these steps to take advantage of these features:

 1. Automatically download, install, and restart (default if no restart policies are set up or enabled).
 1. Use the default notifications.